changah-song/fluent-fable/FluentFable/README.md

 todo:
 READING SCREEN
+- option to save word...
+- separate topsection from lightuptext, give it its own file and see if useEffect can work for the data
+- see if https://github.com/KoreanThinker/react-native-translator actually was a fast translator...
 - loading indication when translating...
 - remove korean particles from highlights (~하다, ~을/를, etc.)
 - use better translator API ✅